Dedalus9/openscope-community-predictive-processing/docs/hardware/allen_institute_slap2_hardware.md

 ## Overview

-The SLAP2 (Single-cell Laser-scanning Acquisition with Parallel Paths) microscope is an advanced imaging system developed by the Allen Institute for Neural Dynamics as part of their Single-Cell Computation project.
+The SLAP2 (Scanned Line Angular Projection) microscope is an advanced imaging system developed by the Allen Institute for Neural Dynamics as part of their Single-Cell Computation project.
 This cutting-edge technology is specifically designed to record neural activity at the synaptic level with unprecedented speed and precision in the living brain.

 ## SLAP2 in Action